The ZX Spectrum is getting a new start.

 Q. Is there a development environment (IDE) for the Spectrum Next available yet?

 Not at this time, but we’re already working on putting together a suite of tools, documentations and code examples to fast track development for the platform.
 These will be shipped with every Spectrum Next (as in the good old days of schematics packed in the manual!) and will be available for download shortly, way before the machine is in production, so developers who have access to dev kits can start coding in preparation for the launch.

-Q. What OS will ship with the Spectrum Next?
+Q. What OS the Spectrum Next uses?